Noah-2012/SimpleGUI-Lua-Engine/README.md

 import SimpleGUIClasses
 from SimpleGUICSSParser import *
 ````
+(SimpleGUI.py, Line 1 - 6)

 ## Starting a Lua Script
-Currently, you can only change the name of the Lua script to be launched in the engine itself.
+Currently, you can only change the name of the Lua script to be launched in the engine code itself.
 The default is script.lua,
 ````python
 try:
     with open ("script.lua", "r", encoding="utf-8") as f: